sanskar024/ToDo_app2/README.md

 Authentication

-* Email and password login
+* Email and password login using Supabase
 * User registration
 * Logout functionality
 * Session persistence using Supabase